sayan54/CliniCare/README.md

-INCOMPLETE TILL NOW

 This is clinics & prescription management application.
-User can store his prescription with proper information so that he/she don't have to search here & there whenever need.
+User can store his prescription with proper information so that they don't have to search here & there whenever need.

-More ideas to come but before that, have to complete it.
+It is completed as of now.
+More ideas to come and will be deployed later.

+Feel free to use and give feedbacks for further improvement.